Spectrum Of Hope – Appu

 We also tried to find out what is the easiest and quickest way to make him communicate with an open mind keeping traditional approaches at bay.
 We realized writing with his fingers was fastest.
 A lot of iPad applications also helped us in this journey.

 8. Can you share one behavioural strategy that has helped reduce his problem behaviours?

 Diet was #1 in modifying his behaviour.
 Strict Gluten Casein free Satvik diet helped him overcome most of his behaviour issues.
 Second best behavioural intervention is unconditional love and affection.
-It is important to look at a child as a child and not as a living organism receiving therapies for various things (sorry to be blunt) to achieve certain goals we have set for them.

 9. What is the best thing about your child you want the others to notice?